Crashed Planes Lacked Key Safety Features Because Boeing Charged Extra To Install Them

-Pilots in the two recent Boeing 737 MAX 8 crashes lacked crucial safety features which Boeing charged extra to install, according to new reporting from The New York Times.
+Pilots in the two recent Boeing 737 MAX 8 crashes were deprived of crucial safety features which Boeing charged extra to install, according to new reporting from The New York Times.

-Boeing chose to include an angle of attack indicator and disagree light as optional extras in its newest jet, the 737 MAX-8.
+Boeing chose to include an angle of attack indicator and disagree light as optional extras in its newest jet, the 737 MAX 8.
 While not required by the FAA to fly, they can provide essential information while in the air.
 The angle of attack indicator displays how high the plane’s nose is tilted, while the disagree light notifies the pilots when different sensors across the plane are giving different readings.

 While no definitive cause has been established for either of the two crashes, investigators believe that an anti-stall software system added into the MAX 8 may have played a role.
-An angle of attack disagree light could have helped alert the pilots to faulty instrument readings and correct against the plane’s computers pushing the nose downward.
+An angle of attack disagree light could have helped to alert the pilots to faulty instrument readings, and may have allowed the pilots to correct against the plane’s computers pushing the nose downward.

-The FAA grounded all 737 MAX 8 and 9 planes last week in response to the two crashes and continued safety concerns about the aircraft.
+The FAA grounded all 737 MAX 8 and 9 planes last week, per The Washington Post, in response to the two crashes and continued safety concerns about the aircraft.
 Officials in other countries around the world like China, Canada, and the European Union had already grounded the aircraft before the FAA made the call.
-The FBI has joined a Department of Transportation investigation into the certification process for the 737 MAX jets.
+The FBI has joined a Department of Transportation investigation into the certification process for the 737 MAX jets, per NBC News.

 Boeing to mandate safety alert in 737 MAX software upgrade – sources https://t.co/vRe4KppqHr pic.twitter.com/3QCwjqg0uN